Safety, Protection and Legal Services

 TRIAD / SALT Council

 TRIAD / SALT Council is a three-way partnership between the Sheriff’s Office, the Police Department and senior service agencies and seniors in the City.
 The goal of TRIAD is to reduce criminal victimization of the elderly and to enhance the delivery of law enforcement service to older persons.
 For more information, call 703.746.5017.

 Project Lifesaver is an innovative program aiding families living with Alzheimer’s disease, autism and other related disorders that may cause family members to wander.
 Project Lifesaver bracelets emit a tracking signal that can be tracked by a receiver on the ground or in the air.
 For more information, call 703.746.5151.

 Legal Service of Northern Virginia provides legal counsel in many areas, but not in criminal or traffic matters.
 They offer counsel in areas such as Medicare and Medicaid, long term care contracts, social security, debt collection, wills, powers of attorney and other areas.
 For individuals age 60 or older counsel may be provided at no charge.
 For more information, contact the Alexandria office at 703.684.5566 or visit the website.

 The Alexandria Bar Association has been serving the community for over 80 years.
 Services include the Alexandria Lawyer Referral Service for discounted legal services.
-For more information, call 703.548.1106 or visit the ABA referral page.
+For more information, call 703.548.1106.

 Drugwatch provides information about dangerous prescription drugs and medical devices.